getpawprint/slate/source/includes/_intake.md

 pet | object | The pet to be seen. pet.name | name | Pet's name.
 pet.species | string | Pet's species, e.g. `cat` or `dog`.
-pet.breed | string? | Pet's breed.
+pet.breed | string | Pet's breed.
-place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
+pet.birthdate | date? | Date portion of the pet's birthdate place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 One of `place_ids` or `vets` must be specified. vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 One of `place_ids` or `vets` must be specified. vets.name | string | Vet name.